KikeVen/row-tenant/README.md

 - **📊 Production Ready**: Based on proven patterns with comprehensive testing strategies
 - **🚀 Easy Integration**: Clear phase-by-phase implementation guide
 - **📖 Extensive Documentation**: 9 detailed guides covering every aspect

-## 🚀 Quick Start - Get Implementing in 2 Minutes

-**This is like `pip install` for architecture patterns** - copy and go!

-### Step 1: Copy this repository to your Django project folder

-### Step 2: Open [implementation-prompt.md](implementation-prompt.md) and copy its contents

-### Step 3: Paste into your AI assistant (ChatGPT, Claude, GitHub Copilot Chat, etc.)

-The AI will guide you through the complete implementation, step-by-step, customized to your project.

 ---